Does the world of guitar finally caught your attention? Well, there’s no doubt that it’s so easy to fall in love with this musical instrument.

 - I believe the strings could still be improved

 - It is a bit pricier compared to other ¾ models

 Yamaha is definitely a brand that I really love, they never fail to deliver exceptional performance when it comes to quality as well as affordability.
-The Yamaha CGS102AA ½ Size Classical Acoustic Guitar, for instance, is a highly recommended guitar for beginner and even children as it provides all the basic necessities.
+The Yamaha CGS102AA, for instance, is a highly recommended classical guitar for beginner and even children as it provides all the basic necessities.
 Plus, it is very easy to play and comfortable to use.

-Yamaha also knows how to go extra; this guitar bundle comes with a holder, Legacy picks, peg winder, capo and clip-on tuner.
+Yamaha also knows how to go extra; this classical guitar for beginner bundle comes with a holder, Legacy picks, peg winder, capo and clip-on tuner.
 With these accessories, there’s no need to worry anymore about spending money and time researching for accessories that will be necessary along the way.